kireetinikatakam-ops/DecodeLabs-Internship/README.md

 ## Overview

-This chatbot demonstrates core concepts in conversational without external dependencies.
+This chatbot demonstrates core concepts in conversational AI without external dependencies.
 It uses a rule-based approach with a knowledge base of predefined intents and responses, making it ideal for:

 - Learning chatbot fundamentals
 - Understanding the IPO model in action